syncfusion-content/angularjs-docs/angularjs/TreeGrid/Selection.md

 # Selection

-The TreeGrid control provides support for row and cell selections.
+The tree grid control provides support for row and cell selections.

 ## Row selection

-You can enable or disable the row selection in TreeGrid, using `e-allowselection` property.
-By default row selection is enabled in TreeGrid.
+You can enable or disable the row selection in tree grid using the `e-allowselection` property.
+By default, row selection is enabled in tree grid.
-The following code example shows you to disable the row selection in TreeGrid.
+The following code example shows how to disable the row selection in tree grid.

 {% highlight js %}